PalomaHernandez/DataDefenders-laravel/README.md

 - Implement Swagger UI.
 - Explain everything about this system on this README, and add any important comments such as deployment information.
-- Provide Fernando with access to the server's Control Panel so he can check the configuration there and the PostgreSQL installation.
 - Test site on different browsers.

 ## Descripción general